-PRACTICE METRIC INSTRUCTIONS IMPLEMENTATION EXAMPLES ADDITIONAL TIPS Beach habitat quality improvements Miles restored Enter the number of miles of restored or protected beach/shoreline habitat; do not double count with erosion/acres restored.
+PRACTICE METRIC INSTRUCTIONS IMPLEMENTATION EXAMPLES ADDITIONAL TIPS Beach habitat Miles restored Enter the number of miles of restored or protected Dune restoration, beach plantings, quality beach/shoreline habitat; do not double count with beach protection practices improvements erosion/acres restored.
 In the NOTES, indicate whether vegetation is being planted.
-Dune restoration, beach plantings, beach protection practices Erosion control Acres restored Enter the number of acres restored; enter specific type of coastal/shoreline habitat and restoration in NOTES section Living shoreline, natural revetments/breakwater systems Buffers should be "Riparian Restoration;" bank stabilization should be "Instream Restoration" - do not double count Fish passage improvements # passage barriers rectified Dam removal, culvert replacement Fish passage improvements Miles of stream opened Enter the number of miles of stream opened to improve aquatic habitat connectivity; if Lake or Pond specify in NOTES section; if improving or increasing eastern brook trout patch sizes, specify in NOTES Dam removal, culvert replacement, fish passage enhancements Floodplain restoration Acres restored Enter the number of floodplain acres restored.
-In the NOTES, indicate the % of vegetation on the pre-project site (0-20%, 21-40%, 41-60%, 61-80%, 81-100%) and the dominant vegetation being restored (Broadleaf, Conifer, Shrub, Grass, Marsh, Swamp).
-Re-establishment of function of floodplains natural conditions (leveling degraded streambanks, planting native species) Must be active restoration/ reconnection (not just land taken out of production); note if restoration enhances stream resilience Instream restoration Miles restored Enter the number of miles restored; briefly indicate the type of restoration in the NOTES section Channel modification, bank stabilization, bed stabilizations, stream diversions, habitat enhancements like woody debris and other hydrological improvements Do not double count with "Riparian Restoration," note if restoration enhances stream resilience Land, wetland restoration # trees planted Enter the number of trees planted and sustained (tree plantings that are urban/green infrastructure can also be included).
-In the NOTES section, specify the specify the landcover type prior to planting (barren, cropland, grassland, shrubland), # of acres, density per acre, and mortality rate.
-Do not include any additional trees planted to replace mortality in the numerical metric value.
-Urban forestry, buffer plantings, habitat restoration
+Erosion control Acres restored Enter the number of acres restored; enter specific type of Living shoreline, natural Buffers should be "Ripariar coastal/shoreline habitat and restoration in NOTES section. revetments/breakwater systems Restoration;" bank stabilization should be "Instream Restoration" - do not double count Fish passage # of barriers assessed Enter the # of in-stream barriers with assessments or improvements and/or with design engineering and design plans completed through this grant. plans A barrier is any artificial in-stream structure (e.g., culverts, dams, dikes, fords, pipes, weirs) that may obstruct aquatic organism passage.
+Fish passage # barriers rectified Enter the number of fish passage barriers rectified through Dam removal, culvert replacement Only include grant funded improvements dam removals, culvert replacements, or other fish passage implementation.
+Do not improvements; enter species benefiting in NOTES section; include results of future if improving or increasing eastern brook trout patch sizes, removals or replacements specify in NOTES section. due to grant-funded design Fish passage Miles of stream A mile opened is defined as the number of new miles that Dom romoval autort rombooment or planning activities Only include grant funded Fish passage improvements opened restoration makes accessible for aquatic species.
+Enter the Dam removal, culvert replacement, fish passage enhancements implementation.
+Do not improvements оренеи number of miles of stream opened to improve aquatic lish passage enhancements include results of future habitat connectivity; if Lake or Pond specify in NOTES removals or replacements section; if improving or increasing eastern brook trout due to grant-funded design patch sizes, specify in NOTES section. or planning activities Floodplain Acres restored Enter the number of floodplain acres restored.
+In the Re-establishment of function of Must be active restoration restoration NOTES, indicate the % of vegetation on the pre-project site floodplains natural conditions reconnection (not just land (0-20%, 21-40%, 41-60%, 61-80%, 81-100%) and the (leveling degraded streambanks, taken out of production); dominant vegetation being restored (Broadleaf, Conifer, planting native species) note if restoration Shrub, Grass, Marsh, Swamp). enhances stream resilience Instream Miles restored Enter the number of miles restored; briefly indicate the Channel modification, bank Do not double count with restoration type of restoration in the NOTES section. stabilization, bed stabilizations, "Riparian Restoration," stream diversions, habitat note if restoration enhancements like woody debris and enhances stream resilience other hydrological improvements